 How Do Online Reviews Contribute to Social Proof?

 “Social proof” is a psychological phenomenon in which people form judgments and make decisions based on the actions of their peers.
-Online reviews in the context of eCommerce enable target customers to make decisions based on the honest evaluations of previous customers rather than relying on marketing from the company itself (which, we all know, can be biased.)
+Online reviews in the context of eCommerce enable target customers to make decisions.
+Those are based on the honest evaluations of previous customers rather than relying on marketing from the company itself (which, we all know, can be biased.)
 The ability of e-commerce reviews to generate social proof can manifest itself in a variety of ways:

 If your eCommerce store does not appear on the first page of Google when someone searches for your keyword, you need to do some SEO work.
 Fortunately, eCommerce reviews can also help in this regard.